 Mistake #1: You’re Not Seen As Part of The Community

 People who join social media communities, whether it’s a forum or a Facebook page, see it as a place for like-minded folks to come together and share.
-If all you’re doing it showing up, shouting about how great you are, and then bugging out again, people are going to think of you as spam.
-So interact with folks, share your thoughts, and become a member of the community.
+If all you’re doing is showing up, shouting about how great you are, and then bugging out again, people are going to think of you as spam.
+So, interact with folks, share your thoughts, and become a member of the community.
 Then try to recruit followers.
 You’ll get a much better result.